 But by cosigning your name next to theirs, you’re not just sharing the strength of your creditworthiness with someone else – you’re agreeing to take full responsibility for that credit card, car loan, or student loan if they can’t (or for some reason, won’t) pay.
 If they become delinquent or go into default, it’s up to you to fulfill the debt and take over their payments, effectively making you, the cosigner, the primary borrower on a loan that wasn’t even yours to begin with.

 What happens when cosigners have to take on unexpected debt?
 For starters, it puts your exemplary credit at risk.
 Aggressive collectors may start pursuing you to pay up.
 And a legal judgment may eventually be issued against you if payments aren’t made on time, or if you also go into default.

 Worst of all, it could also place strain on the relationship with the person you’ve cosigned for, be it a child, spouse or other relative.

 As dire as this all this may sound, there are some ways to avoid these outcomes if you’re dealing with a defaulted loan you cosigned on.
 The bad news with a cosigned default is that at the end of the day, you still owe the money; the good news is that considering these alternatives can lessen the burden:

 Temporarily stalling repayment of a loan is commonplace in the world of student loans, but once a loan has gone into default, forbearances usually aren’t an available option any longer.
 That doesn’t mean you can’t try contacting your creditor(s) to obtain one.
 They may grant you a short hold on the loan, which can give you (or the person you cosigned for) enough leverage to get your finances back on track, and your lender, a better chance of being paid back.

-"Depending on the nature of the loan, this could be a successful solution, as forbearance often gives a lenient window," says Sacha Ferrandi, founder of Source Capital Funding.
+"Depending on the nature of the loan, this could be a successful solution, as forbearance often gives a lenient window," says Sacha Ferrandi, founder of Source Capital Funding and Texas Hard Money.
 "A forbearance also prevents the (borrower) from missing more payments."